tolu360/cordova-plugin-paystack/README.md

 ## 5. CHANGELOG

-1.0.1: initial version supporting Android.
+1.0.1: Initial version supporting Android.
+1.0.3: Code clean up and addition of arbitrary error codes.
+1.1.0: Added iOS support and bumped up paystack android library to v1.2 - making 16 the min sdk you should target.

 ## 6. License